Barry Callebaut’s Position On ESG

 We are #oneBC, united by our strong values, our love for cocoa & chocolate and our passion for growth.
 And yet we are all different.
 This is our greatest strength.
 We thrive on the diversity of who we are, where we come from, what we’ve experienced and how we think.

-As we progress towards our 2025 target of lifting more than 500,000 cocoa farmers in our supply chain out of poverty, we will continue to focus on scaling impact whilst refining our approach to solve the structural challenges facing cocoa farmers.
+As we progress towards our 2025 target of lifting more than 500,000 cocoa farmers in our supply chain out of poverty, we will have mobilized key stakeholders around a transformative cocoa farming model generating living income by 2030.

 On an annual basis we report on the progress of our Forever Chocolate time bound, measurable, targets, which are verified by a third-party auditor.